gary-alway/sir-learn-a-lot/README.md

 - queries minimize and efficiently make use of CPU (no complex joins) because CPU is one of the most expensive data center components
 - not good at reshaping the data
 - not suitable for ad hoc queries
-- consistently scalable to extremely large datasets
+- consistent, predictable performance at scale
 - scales horizontally
 - the data in a NoSQL is still **relational** (otherwise we would probably just put it in S3!!!)